1. Describe how you would test for sulfate ions (SO₄²⁻) and what is the result if they are present?

 Question 9 of 10

-10. How are potassium ions identified, and what is the result?
+10. What is the test for copper (II) ions (Cu²⁺) and what is the result?

 Question 10 of 10